akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-10-08.md

 Meeting on 1st and 4th October to monitor and tackle issues.
 Following are notes from meeting:

+- The team is using development branch to merge codes from individual branches, to resolve potential conflict and bugs before pushing into the Main branch.
 - Clarified direction for the CLI with proper naming conventions.
 Focused on making sure we can read different pipelines and repositories.
 - Ensured that the Click API triggers function calls directly, not YAML.
 - Brainstormed a high-level **Controller class** and how it interfaces with the different components.